-Please submit electronic copies of the following materials in standard digital format (PDF, JPG, Microsoft Word/Excel) labeling each document clearly.
+Please submit electronic copies of the following materials in standard digital format (PDF, JPG, Microsoft Word/Excel), labeling each document clearly.
 Applications are accepted on a rolling basis and will be reviewed in the order received.
 TPWF will make best efforts to notify the applicant of any funding decision within 30 days from the date of application.
 To expedite this process, please limit your application materials to only essential information, taking no more than four written pages to answer Section 1 (Project Overview) and Section 2 (Scoring Criteria Questions).
 You may submit via email or by using Box, Dropbox, WeShare, .zip files, etc.

-Applicants are encouraged to have a pre-application discussion with TPWF and may contact Merrill Gregg at mgregg@tpwf.org or 214-720-1478.
+Applicants are encouraged to have a pre-application discussion with TPWF and may contact Merrill Gregg at mgregg@tpwf.org and Sam Stone at sstone@tpwf.org.

-- 1) Project Overview - A concise narrative of proposed project and benefits to related protected lands. - 2) Scoring Criteria Questions 1-6 (see above) - Succinct answers to each of the above Scoring Criteria, including evidence of your answer - 3) Project Budget - Requested Grant Amount, using the attached Excel spreadsheet - Supporting documentation for eligible project costs associated with Grant request - 4) Other Materials - A map that clearly demonstrates your project location in relation to other public or conserved lands - Up to one additional map evidencing significance of project to critical habitats, shorebirds, grassland birds, or other species/habitat types described in Texas Conservation Action Plan - 3-5 photos - 5) Grant Applicant's Organizational & Financial Status (required once annually for repeat applicants) - Copy of IRS Determination Letter - Evidence of current Land Trust Alliance accreditation - Most recent copy of Audited Financial Statements - A statement attesting to the fact that there are no conflicts of interest between the land trust applicant and the private landowner, including the submission of this grant application - Point of contact
+- 1) Project Overview - A concise narrative of the proposed project and benefits to related protected lands - Indicate if the project falls under the program's Shorebird and Grassland Bird Category, Small Hill Country Easement Category, or Other - 2) Scoring Criteria Questions 1-6 (see above) - Succinct answers to each of the above Scoring Criteria, including evidence of your answer - 3) Project Budget - Requested grant amount, using the attached Excel spreadsheet - Supporting documentation for eligible project costs associated with the grant request - 4) Other Materials - A map that clearly demonstrates your project location in relation to other public or conserved lands - Up to one additional map evidencing the significance of the project to critical habitats, shorebirds, grassland birds, or other species/habitat types - Three to five photos

+- 5) Grant Applicant's Organizational & Financial Status (required once annually for repeat applicants) - Copy of IRS determination letter - Evidence of current Land Trust Alliance accreditation - Most recent copy of audited financial statements - A statement attesting to the fact that there are no conflicts of interest between the land trust applicant and the private landowner, including the submission of this grant application - Point of contact